s-goldman/Dusty-Evolved-Star-Kit/README.md

 The DESK is an SED-fitting python scripts for fitting data from evolved stars (photometry or spectra) with [DUSTY](https://github.com/ivezic/dusty) 1-D radiative transfer models.
 The package is currently in development and all contributions are welcomed.
 For current progress, see the Issues tab at the top of the page.
-The DESK currently contains scripts for:
-1. Converting the output files from DUSTY to two fits files
-2. Least square fitting of the models to data
-3. Plotting the results

 **Input**: A csv with the first column as wavelength in um and second column as flux in Jy or W m2 (File can have other columns).